9th Annual Building Resilience Through Private-Public Partnerships Conference

 Breakout Session: Improving Supply Chain Capabilities

-The pandemic has put a strain on all supply chain capabilities, especially those in the food industry.
-There have been major global interruptions in food supply chains due to unprecedented demand.
-This session will explore how different organizations used their core competencies to adapt and meet the demand while also building a more resilient supply chain.
+The pandemic has put a strain on supply chain capabilities.
+There have been major global interruptions in PPE and food supply chains owing to unprecedented demand.
+This session will explore what has been learned from this crisis and what measures companies can take to build a more resilient supply chain.

-- Shortly after the start of the coronavirus pandemic, it became apparent that the health and stability of our communities fell on the shoulders of our grocery store clerks, delivery drivers, medical staff and other essential employees.
-This session will explore the process of classifying these essential jobs to ensure the continuity of services that were critical to the response efforts.
+Shortly after the start of the coronavirus pandemic, it became apparent that the health and stability of our communities fell on the shoulders of our grocery store clerks, delivery drivers, medical staff, and other essential employees.
+This session will explore the process of classifying these essential jobs to ensure the continuity of services critical to response efforts.

 Breakout Session: Preparedness and Resilience: The EARTH EX Opportunity

-During this engaging session, Brigadier General (Retired) John Heltzel from the Electric Infrastructure Security Council will provide participants with an overview of the EARTH EX 2020 exercise focusing on the current real-world Black Sky threats of EMP and Cyber.
+During this engaging session, Brig.
+Gen. (Retired) John Heltzel will present an overview of the EARTH EX 2020 exercise focusing on the current real-world Black Sky threats of EMP and Cyber.
 These Black Sky threats, capable of producing long-duration power outages, require communities, businesses, and governments at all levels to have robust resilience plans.
-The on-going COVID challenge will be used as a backdrop to highlight various supply chain and information sharing issues everyone faces.
-This session will outline the best practices for building preparedness and resilience while providing an opportunity to self-evaluate existing plans and activities.
+The COVID-19 challenge will be used as a backdrop to highlight various supply chain and information-sharing issues everyone faces.
+This session will outline best practices for building preparedness and resilience while providing an opportunity to self-evaluate existing plans and activities.

 July 16, 2020